 The in-flight videos that consist of a variety of yoga and meditation routines were created in partnership with Pure Yoga.

-The 6 easy-to-follow videos demonstrate yoga and meditation routines that can be done before, during or after a flight.
+The six easy-to-follow videos demonstrate yoga and meditation routines that can be done before, during, or after a flight.

-Why doing an in-flight wellbeing program is good for you
+Why doing an in-flight wellbeing program is right for you

 A study published by Annals of Internal Medicine found that there’s a direct relationship between time spent sitting and your risk of early mortality.
 These findings are based on a study of nearly 8,000 adults aged 45 and older.
 As your total sitting time increases, so will your risk of early death!

 The good news: you can cut down on your risk by getting up and moving around.
-Moving frequently is particularly important on flights where it’s all too easy to stay immobile for hours.
+Moving frequently is particularly essential on flights where it’s all too easy to stay immobile for hours.

 Whether your flight is a short trip or a long haul, make your health a priority and practice some self-care in the air.